Schedule, scores for each 2019 DII bowl game | NCAA.com

-With the 2019 addition of the America's Crossroads Bowl, four DII college football bowls will be played Saturday, Dec.
+With the 2019 addition of the America's Crossroads Bowl, four DII college football bowls were played Saturday, Dec.
 7 alongside the DII football championship quarterfinals.

 FOLLOW THE DII TOURNAMENT: Schedule, scores, bracket and updates

-Here's the schedule for Saturday's bowl games, a brief history and preview for each matchup, as well as how to watch (where available).
+Here's the final scores for Saturday's bowl games, a brief history of each bowl and matchup.

 The Reddies and Griffons are set to battle in the seventh annual meeting of the Agent Barry Live United Bowl.
 It should be a good one from Texarkana, Arkansas.
 The top finisher from the Great American Conference that doesn't make the DII football championship squares off against an at-large team from the MIAA or LSC.
 Both teams this year were in the regional rankings and playoff hunt until the final week of the season.